 League of Legends developer Riot Games has been hard at work on its next desktop-exclusive multiplayer game, Valorant.
 In addition to being Riot’s first foray into shooters, Valorant mashes elements from similar games to create a unique experience.
 In this guide, we’re going to answer the question, “what is Valorant?”
-Additionally, we’ll cover all of the other details we know about Riot’s upcoming shooter.
+Additionally, we’ll cover all of the other details we know about Riot’s shooter.

 What is Valorant?